WORKPLAN’s First Customer Seminar Launches 2016 R1

 • Simplified purchasing process.

-A new interface means that a few mouse clicks guarantee precise and reliable data transfer between RADAN and WORKPLAN:
+A new interface means that a few mouse clicks guarantee precize and reliable data transfer between RADAN and WORKPLAN:

 • Exchange of job registers and stock consultation

 • Automatic component creation, originating either from RADAN or WORKPLAN